What Are Your Rights When the Police Pull You Over in Pennsylvania? - PA Rights When Stopped By Police - Is Pennsylvania a Stop and ID State

 Roll Down Your Window All the Way

+You may be wondering if you have to roll your window down for police in Pennsylvania.
+It is not required to roll down your window, though we recommend you do.
 Not only does this help communication, but rolling down your window all the way puts the officer at ease and shows them you have nothing to hide.
+In addition, if the police officer asks you to roll your window down, you should do so to comply with the officer.
 If you are not sure the person is actually a police officer, you can ask for their badge number and ID to call in.

 Keep Your Hands on the Steering Wheel